bvsenthilgit/SPARK-JAVA-UDF/README.md

 # SPARK-JAVA-UDF

-Create a SPARK UDF in JAVA and invoke in PYSPARK
+## Create a SPARK UDF in JAVA and invoke in PYSPARK

+Hi!
 I ran into a situation where I had to use a custom Java built function in the PySpark.
 The Java Jar is common component used in multiple applications and I do not want to replicate it in Python to avoid redundancy & maintenance issues later in time.

 Here is a solution for the same:
 There are two different way to invoke Java function in PySpark by spinning a JVM: